 There is a vast amount of literature on the segmentation of coronary arteries.
-Thus, we refer to the survey paper of Lesage et al. [5] for a comprehensive overview on numerous lumen segmentation techniques including a variety of vessel models and features.
-Within scope of our work are recent algorithms whose performance is assessed by standardized tests [6] and, thus, can directly be compared to our proposed method (see Sec.
+Thus, we refer to the survey paper of Lesage et al. [4] for a comprehensive overview on numerous lumen segmentation techniques including a variety of vessel models and features.
+Within scope of our work are recent algorithms whose performance is assessed by standardized tests [5] and, thus, can directly be compared to our proposed method (see Sec.
 4).
-The best-ranking methods of the coronary lumen segmentation challenge are level-set [7,8] and graph-cut [9] based algorithms.
-The semi-automatic algorithm by Shahzhad et al. [9] implements a graph-cut approach using probabilities derived from sampling around the centerline to generate the lumen segmentation.
+The best-ranking methods of the coronary lumen segmentation challenge are level-set [6,7] and graph-cut [8] based algorithms.
+The semi-automatic algorithm by Shahzhad et al. [8] implements a graph-cut approach using probabilities derived from sampling around the centerline to generate the lumen segmentation.
 The typical graph-cut-induced problem of generating surfaces that are under-segmented is mitigated by robust kernel regression.
 However, the lack of a special calcium treatment reflects in an inferior accuracy for diseased arteries (compare Sec.
 4.3).
-Wang et al. [8] use level-sets guided by a vessel-model that alternates between evolving the level-set and re-estimating the vessel diameter in order to update the vessel model.
-As the contour propagation is regulated on the basis of a single radius per cross-section, deformed or sharply changing contours that occur in the presence of plaque might not be well captured.
+Wang et al. [7] use level-sets guided by a vessel-model that alternates between evolving the level-set and re-estimating the vessel diameter in order to update the vessel model.
+Although the contour propagation is influenced by an additional energy term penalizing deviations from the current model, leakage and segmentation of non-lumen regions (e.g. plaque) might still occur, especially in ambiguous regions.
 The best-performing challenge algorithm uses level-sets with additional tissue classification.
-Similar to our approach, Mohr et al. [7] use an explicit calcium exclusion based on a data-driven intensity threshold.
+Similar to our approach, Mohr et al. [6] use an explicit calcium exclusion based on a data-driven intensity threshold.